psycopg/psycopg/docs/basic/usage.rst

     been considered non-standard and surprising so it has been replaced by the more explicit `~Connection.transaction()` block.

-Note that, while the above pattern is what most people would use, `connect()` doesn't enter a block itself, but returns an "un-entered" connection, so that it is still possible to use a connection regardless of the code scope and the developer is free to use (and responsible for calling) `~Connection.commit()`, `~Connection.rollback()`, `~Connection.close()` as and where needed.
+While the above pattern is what most people would use, there are other ways to use `connect()`.
+Calling `connect()` without using a `!with` still returns a connection.
+But in this case the developer must explicitly call `~Connection.commit()`, `~Connection.rollback()`, and `~Connection.close()` as and where needed.

 .. warning::
+    Altering database content always begins a transaction.
+    By default, this is transaction that is left open and must be committed or the alterations are discarded!

+    Psycopg does not always automatically commit your transactions!

-    If a connection is just left to go out of scope, the way it will behave with or without the use of a `!with` block is different:
+    If a connection is left to go out of scope, and there are no calls to the connection's transaction management methods, what happens to an open transaction differs depending on whether a `!with` block is in use:

-    - if the connection is used without a `!with` block, the server will find a connection closed INTRANS and roll back the current transaction;
+    - If there is no `!with` block and the connection has an open transaction and the program exits, the transaction is rolled back before the connection is closed.
+      (This is also the behavior seen when a connection like this is garbage collected.)

-    - if the connection is used with a `!with` block, there will be an explicit COMMIT and the operations will be finalised.
+    - If the connection is used as a context manager in a `!with` block and a transaction is open when the block is exited, the transaction is committed before the connection is closed.

-    You should use a `!with` block when your intention is just to execute a set of operations and then committing the result, which is the most usual thing to do with a connection.
-If your connection life cycle and transaction pattern is different, and want more control on it, the use without `!with` might be more convenient.
+Use a `!with` block when your intention is to execute a set of operations and commit the result.
+This is the usual case.
+But if your connection life cycle and transaction pattern is unusual, or you want more control, it may be more convenient to avoid using `!with`\.

 See :ref:`transactions` for more information.

-`AsyncConnection` can be also used as context manager, using ``async with``, but be careful about its quirkiness: see :ref:`async-with` for details.
+`AsyncConnection` can be also used as context manager, using ``async with``.
+But be careful because it is quirky: see :ref:`async-with` for details.

 Adapting pyscopg to your program
 --------------------------------

 The above :ref:`pattern of use <usage>` only shows the default behaviour of the adapter.
-Psycopg can be customised in several ways, to allow the smoothest integration between your Python program and your PostgreSQL database:
+Psycopg can be customized in several ways, to allow the smoothest integration between your Python program and your PostgreSQL database:

 - If your program is concurrent and based on `asyncio` instead of on threads/processes, you can use :ref:`async connections and cursors <async>`.

-- If you want to customise the objects that the cursor returns, instead of receiving tuples, you can specify your :ref:`row factories <row-factories>`.
+- If you want to customize the objects that the cursor returns, instead of receiving tuples, you can specify your :ref:`row factories <row-factories>`.

-- If you want to customise how Python values and PostgreSQL types are mapped into each other, beside the :ref:`basic type mapping <types-adaptation>`, you can :ref:`configure your types <adaptation>`.
+- If you want to customize how Python values and PostgreSQL types are mapped into each other, beside the :ref:`basic type mapping <types-adaptation>`, you can :ref:`configure your types <adaptation>`.